D4rk-5ky/Syncerate/README.md

 `chown +x ./Syncerate-py`

-The script is very easily executed like this when configured
+When configured the script is very easily executed like this:

 `Syncerate.py -c ./config/Syncerate.cfg`